 In automatic or manual mode, first gear is engaged and the clutch is released when the vehicle is stopped.
-In R, reverse gear remains engaged.
-When stopping on gradients, engage
+In \mathbf{R} , reverse gear remains engaged.

 When stopping on gradients, engage parking brake or depress the foot brake.
 To prevent overheating of the clutch, an intermittent audible warning may sound as a signal to depress the foot brake or apply the parking brake.